Last updated: Apr 3, 2022

 However in Dubai the attitude towards non-Muslims is usually quite tolerant, and you can eat in many restaurants that stay open during the day.
 These restaurants usually darken the windows and allow people to eat inside.

 It is recommended to dress appropriately and behave in a respectful manner.
 At other times of the year, shorts and t-shirts are just fine in Dubai, while during Ramadan it is recommended to cover shoulders and knees.
+Here is our guide on dress code in the UAE.

 At resorts in Dubai and other cities in the UAE, you can wear your swimwear and be relaxed all year round.
 So, you can safely enjoy the sun and the sea!